lzim/mtl/blue/session02/s02_learner/mtl_session02_see.md

 ### 2. Selecting & Viewing your Team Data

-We have your Team's Clinic Selections pre-bookmarked for convenience, so you don't have to manually select them now.
+We have your Team's Clinic Selections pre-bookmarked for convenience.
+To navigate to the bookmarks:
-- To navigate to the bookmarks, click on the bookmark icon in the upper right hand in the top of the grey header.
+- Click on the bookmark icon in the upper right hand in the top of the grey header.
 - Click "Show more bookmarks" and under "Report bookmarks", select the bookmark with your team's name.
 - Click the yellow "Apply" button.
 - Clicking "Apply" in the "Select Clinics to Generate Report Data" column pulls Patient Level Data from all clinics selected, in the last two years.